Bart-coding/article-to-html/README.md

 # article-to-html
-Simple app to generate html from article and prompt.
+Simple app created with ChatGPT, Perplexity and Copilot to generate html file from txt article and prompt.